warrengoble/map-data-usa/README.md

 ## Design goals

 - Use serverless lambda type hosting such as Zeit Now and AWS Lambda.
 - Use FeathersJS and it's adapters for data stores.
-This will need to work with serverless micro services API .
-(Incomplete)
+This will need to work with serverless micro services API.
 - Try and use SSR (Server Side Render) when available.
 - MobX global context for state management.
 - Build a simple USA Map React component with county level data.